Brennan Marion

-Brennan Randall Marion (born August 25, 1987) is an American football coach and former American football wide receiver who is currently the offensive coordinator at UNLV.
-He was signed by the Miami Dolphins as an undrafted free agent in 2009.
-He played college football at Tulsa and two junior colleges.
-At Tulsa he set the single season NCAA FBS yards-per-catch record in a single season at 31.9, and finished as the NCAA career leader at 28.7 yards-per-catch.
+Brennan Randall Marion (born August 25, 1987) is an American college football coach and former player who currently serves as the head coach at Sacramento State.
+He has previously served as the offensive coordinator and quarterbacks coach at the University of Nevada, Las Vegas from 2023 to 2024.

+Marion played wide receiver and was signed by the Miami Dolphins as an undrafted free agent in 2009, but never played in an official game.
+He played college football for Foothill, De Anza, and Tulsa.
+He set the single-season NCAA FBS yards-per-catch record in a single season at 31.9 and finished as the NCAA career leader at 28.7 yards-per-catch.
 He had back-to-back 1,000-yard receiving seasons.
-After playing four seasons of college football at three different schools, Marion was eligible to be selected in the 2009 NFL Draft, but went undrafted.

-Prep career
+Early life

-Marion was a four-year letter winner in football, basketball and track at Greensburg-Salem High School in Greensburg, Pennsylvania.
+Marion started high school at Steel Valley, in Homestead, PA.
+Marion was a four-year letter winner in football, basketball, and track at Greensburg-Salem High School in Greensburg, Pennsylvania.
 As a senior, Marion had 23 receptions for 400 yards and four touchdowns.
-However, his only scholarship offer was a partial scholarship to Temple, and because of low SAT scores, he decided to attend junior college.
+However, his only scholarship offer was a partial scholarship to Temple, and because of his low SAT scores, he decided to attend junior college.

+College career

-Junior college career
+Junior college

 Marion began his college career at Foothill College, where he played one season as a tight end and halfback.
 After 2005, Marion transferred from Foothill to De Anza College in Cupertino, California, where he led all California junior college receivers with 1,196 yards and 16 touchdowns.
 Switching from a blocking role at Foothill to a primary receiving role at De Anza, Marion earned junior college All-America honors.

-Tulsa career
+Tulsa

 In his first season at Tulsa, Marion led the nation in yards per reception at 31.9, breaking an FBS record in the process.
 Marion finished the season with 39 receptions for 1,244 yards and 11 touchdowns and was named Conference USA Newcomer of the Year.
-He was a second-team All-Conference USA selection and was part of just the third-team in FBS history to have three 1,000-yard receivers.
+He was a second-team All-Conference USA selection and was part of just the third team in FBS history to have three 1,000-yard receivers.

 As a senior, Marion played 13 games, finishing with 43 receptions for 1,112 yards and eight touchdowns.
 He earned first-team All-Conference USA honors, leading the nation in yards per reception for the second consecutive season.
 However, he suffered a torn left ACL on Tulsa's final offensive play of the Conference USA Championship Game, forcing him to miss the GMAC Bowl and any postseason all-star games.

 Marion finished his FBS career averaging 28.7 yards per reception on 83 catches.
 That broke Wesley Walker's record for average per reception for a player with at least 75 career receptions.